buley/personal/src/content/weaknesses.md

 - Patience is sometimes as valuable as action

 **Growth for me is learning when to refine my intensity rather than diminish it.**

----

-*Awareness of limitations isn't about correction—it's about strategic adaptation.
-The goal isn't to dull the blade, but to master its use.*